yaal-coop/canaille/doc/tutorial/install.rst

 Check
 =====

-After a manual installation, you can check your configuration file using the :ref:`check command <cli_install>`:
+After a manual installation, you can test the network parameters in your configuration file using the :ref:`check command <cli_install>`.
+It will attempt to connect your :class:`SMTP server <canaille.core.configuration.SMTPSettings>`, or your :class:`SMPP server <canaille.core.configuration.SMPPSettings>` if defined.

 .. code-block:: bash

-    canaille check
+    canaille config check

 Create the first user
 =====================